 For the first time, we measure the dynamical strength of the LMC's bar with the stellar density field, and find that the LMC hosts a strong bar.
-We discover that the LMC is similar to other barred galaxies in the local universe from the viewpoint of bar-galaxy scaling relation.
+We discover that the LMC is similar to other barred galaxies in the local universe from the viewpoint of bar-galaxy scaling relations.

-In Rathore+2024(a), we precisely measure the 2-D geometry of the LMC's bar with Gaia DR3 data.
+In Rathore+2025(a), we precisely measure the 2-D geometry of the LMC's bar with Gaia DR3 data.
 We propose a novel solution to tackle crowding induced incompleteness in Gaia datasets, particularly for color selected Gaia sub-samples.

 MEGHA (sanskrit for Clouds) is an observationally fine tuned full N-body model of the LMC-SMC-Milky Way interaction.